codefellows/seattle-java-401d7/class-04/README.md

 ## Agenda

-- Welcome, announcements
+- Announcements
+  - Michelle and Nicholas in a meeting for part of lecture today, so John will talk about interviewing!
 - Code review
-- Daily systems: Directories & Files
+- Interlude: Interviewing (ft.
+John)
-- Warmup questions
+- Warmup questions (if time)
 - Lecture
-- Lab intro
+  - Classes and Objects
+  - Variables and Methods
+  - HashMaps vs. Classes & Objects

 ## OOP Warmup